ebu/test-engine-live-tools/README.md

 ## Using different sources

 Instead of using a looped MPEG-2 TS file directly, it is also possible to read from other input sources.
-By specifying an input source using a URL with a protocol, this will be directly passed to ffmpeg to read from another source.
+By specifying an input source using a URL with a protocol, this will be directly passed to ffmpeg to read from that source.
 This way you can for example ingest video using UDP transport.
 Example usage:

     # bin/live-stream udp://192.168.0.10:1234